 Otago’s 19th-century working class was dominated by skilled workers who distrusted rather than embraced the state.
 In 1890, journalist Samuel Lister thought that government activity should be limited to (reduced) borrowing, exclusion of 'undesirable’ immigrants, a democratic education system and protection for local industries.

 In the late 1880s worker activists and middle-class reformers combined to investigate poor working conditions in Dunedin and around the colony.
 Lister’s Otago Workman, published from premises in South Dunedin in 1887, attacked all authority, including the clergy and royalty.

-Chinese workers grew vegetables in parts of South Dunedin and Caversham.
+Chinese workers grew vegetables in parts of South Dunedin.
 Workers of European origin were suspicious of Chinese immigration, which they saw as a wage-cutting strategy by employers.
 Every labour manifesto in the 1880s demanded the exclusion of Chinese.